shilpakancharla/snn-networking/README.md

 ## Preprocessing

 The script `preprocessing.py` is used on unzipped data files.
 A `NetworkInput` object is created with various data structures.
 Currently, getting information about the routes present in the dataset is still a work in progress.
-However, we are able to extract information about the traffic measurements, simulation results, and the port statistics.
+However, we are able to extract information about the traffic measurements, simulation results, and the link usage.
+This information is organized into a dataframe, and then written as a .csv file.
 In particular, the following methods are used to generate each of these data structures:

 ### Traffic measurements